CollinKendor/jupyterhubdocker/README.md

 # What's Different.
 1. There is no https as I could not det domain in my server.
 2. LDAPAuthenticator is installed from git.
-3. Special characters in username is replaced with _ for data persistance.
+3. Special characters in username is replaced with _ using bootstrap method for data persistance.